MagicCube/rpi-man/README.md

 Don't like it any more?

 ```
-$ sudo ./rpi-web-man-server uninstall
+$ sudo ./rpi-man-get uninstall
 ```

-Then simply remove  `rpi-web-man` by delete the project folder.
+Then simply remove  `rpi-man` by delete the project folder.

 ###